 In his third NHL game, Kahun provided the primary assist to both Toews and then DeBrincat for the first two goals of the game.
 The second tally was the result of a beautiful sequence, and Kahun’s reaction after the goal has become somewhat famous.
 Go ahead, click on it!
 Even if you’ve seen it before, I promise it will make you smile.

 The 23-year-old forward went on to contribute 13 goals and 24 helpers in 82 games in his first season with the Blackhawks.
-He’s been utilized as a threat throughout the lineup, and looks to be a strong key player moving forward.

 3. Slick Start for Strome

 Dylan Strome was part of the trade that brought he and Brendan Perlini to Chicago in exchange for Nick Schmaltz, who then headed to the Arizona Coyotes.
 It was a surprise transaction in the middle of the season.
-This gist of the deal was that all players involved weren’t living up to expectations, and a change of scenery might do them good.
+The gist of the deal was that all players involved weren’t living up to expectations, and a change of scenery might do them good.
 Of the three players, Strome has made this change count the most.

 The young center made his Blackhawks’ debut on Nov.
 27 against the Vegas Golden Knights.
 The Blackhawks lost the game 8-3, but things worked out rather well for Strome.
 He was placed with former OHL Erie Otters’ linemate and good friend DeBrincat, and their chemistry paid off.
 DeBrincat provided the secondary assist for Strome’s first goal as a Blackhawk.
 Strome also notched his first helper on Erik Gustafsson’s late third-period goal.